Dr. Elizabeth MacIsaac

 Upon her return to Canada in 1996, she joined the music faculty of the Victoria Conservatory of Music, and Brentwood College School in Mill Bay.
-Her choirs and orchestras at Brentwood College achieved provincial and national accolades.
+Her ensembles at Brentwood College achieved provincial and national accolades.
 Ensemble Laude and her sister choir Encanta won first and second prize at Kathaumixw in 2012.
-In the same year, MacIsaac was awarded the BCCF Herbert Drost Award for ‘Distinguished service and support of choral music in B.C’.
+In the same year, MacIsaac was awarded the BCCF Herbert Drost Award for ‘Distinguished service and support of choral music in BC’.

-Profoundly committed to new music projects, MacIsaac has had the pleasure of commissioning and premiering numerous new compositions by contemporary composers, most of them Canadian, including Dorothy Chang, Linda Bouchard, Sarah Quartel, Kathleen Allen, Nicholas Fairbank, Andrea Young, David Loeb, Hyo-Shin Na and John Abram, among many others.
-She is currently Assistant Conductor for the University Chorale at the University of Washington where she is studying for her DMA in Choral Conducting under Geoffrey Boers and Giselle Wyers.
+Profoundly committed to new music projects, MacIsaac has had the pleasure of commissioning and premiering numerous new compositions by contemporary composers, including Victor Zupanc, Dorothy Chang, Linda Bouchard, Sarah Quartel, Kathleen Allen, Nicholas Fairbank, Andrea Young, David Loeb, Hyo-Shin Na and John Abram, among many others.
+Elizabeth was Assistant Conductor for the University Chorale at the University of Washington in Seattle where she completed her Doctor of Musical Arts in Choral Conducting (April 2018) under Giselle Wyers and Geoffrey Boers.

-Carolyn Howe is Ensemble Laude’s Assistant Director.
-Elizabeth MacIsaac is undertaking her doctorate in Choral Conducting in Seattle at the University of Washington and returns to Victoria to work with Laude singers every other week.
-To help carry the load, Carolyn Howe brings her talent as a director, warm personality, and beautiful singing voice to the choir.
+Carolyn Howe is Ensemble Laude’s Associate Director.
+While Elizabeth MacIsaac was undertaking her doctorate in Choral Conducting in Seattle at the University of Washington (now completed), Carolyn would lead rehearsals every other week in Victoria.
+Carolyn Howe brings her talent as a director, warm personality, and beautiful singing voice to the choir.

 Carolyn Howe received her Bachelor of Music in Voice Performance from the University of Victoria, and has long been an active member of Victoria’s music community.
 In 2006, Carolyn joined Hexaphone, a collaborative chamber ensemble of six voices, specializing in unaccompanied repertoire sung one voice to a part.
 Highlights of her work with Hexaphone included performing in the Victoria Symphony New Currents Festival of Music, at the Voice ++ Festival at Open Space, premiering BC 150 Project: Five Songs For BC, and winning the Elmer Iseler Prize in 2012 at the International Choral Kathaumixw.